sumnerbhandal/sumnerbhandal/README.md

 Currently attempting to design/build beautiful, engaging experiences that everyone can enjoy.

-_The beautiful illustration to the right is by Karthik Srinivas and customised using the Blush Tool https://blush.design/_
+_The beautiful illustration is by Karthik Srinivas and customised using the Blush Tool https://blush.design/_